-50 PLUS Sophomore PK Mason Crosby, just two games into the year, has started an assault on the school's field goal records.
+50 PLUS Sophomore PK Mason Crosby, just three games into the year, has started an assault on the school's field goal records.
 His 55-yard field goal in the fourth quarter against Colorado State tied the fourth longest in CU history (as well as the third longest at Folsom Field).
 Then, against Washington State in Seattle, at about as close to sea level as a stadium can be, he nailed a 52-yarder, the third longest by a Buffalo away from home.
 His kick against the Rams was the first 50-plus yard field goal made by a Buff since Sept.
 25, 1993, when Mitch Berger made a 54-yard kick against Miami, Fla., in Boulder.
-With his second, he tied five others for the most 50-yard field goals made in a single season at Colorado, joining Fred Lima (1972), Tom Field (1979), Dave DeLine (1984), Jim Harper (1990) and Pat Blotiiaux (1992).
+With his second, he tied five others for the most 50-yard field goals made in a single season at Colorado, joining Fred Lima (1972), Tom Field (1979), Dave DeLine (1984), Jim Harper (1990) and Pat Blottiaux (1992).
+Crosby didn't try a 50-yarder against North Texas, as his three-pointer in that one came from 49 yards.